lgreski/cleaningdata/Codebook.md

     <tr>
         <td>meanOf</td>
-        <td>Indicates that the measurement is a mean in the tidy dataset taken over all experiments for a particular activity for each person of a given variable from the original <i>Human Activity Recognition</i> data set</td>
+        <td>Indicates that the measurement is a mean in the tidy dataset taken over all experiments for a particular activity for a person for a given feature (variable) from the original <i>Human Activity Recognition</i> data set</td>
     </tr>
     <tr>
         <td>Stdev</td>